QualiSystems/cloudshell-help/docs/admin/setting-up-cloudshell/cloudshell-configuration-options/advanced-cloudshell-customizations.md

 2. Save the file.
 3. Restart the **CloudShell Portal IIS** service.

-### Enabling users to create ad hoc sandboxes
+### Enabling users to create ad-hoc sandboxes

-Administrators can enable CloudShell users to start a new sandbox from scratch (ad hoc).
+Administrators can enable CloudShell users to start a new sandbox from scratch (ad-hoc).
 Ad hoc sandboxes can be based on existing blueprints or by starting a blank sandbox, to which components such as resources and services can be added.

 By default, sandboxes can only be created from existing blueprints.
 :::note
-Apps based on a public cloud provider, such as AWS EC2 and Azure, cannot be used when creating an ad hoc sandbox.
+Apps based on a public cloud provider, such as AWS EC2 and Azure, cannot be used when creating an ad-hoc sandbox.
 For additional information, see [Apps in Blueprints](../../../portal/blueprints/creating-blueprints/apps/).
 :::
-**To enable users to create ad hoc sandboxes:**
+**To enable users to create ad-hoc sandboxes:**

 1. Open the C:\Program Files (x86)\QualiSystems\CloudShell\Server\customer.config file, and add the following key: